top of page

 Artesanaria (opposite Parque de Santa Lucia)

-The prices at Artesanaria are higher, but the quality of the goods is also predominantly higher and the items are usually more elaborately made.
-The location of the store is also slightly better, which of course also makes a difference.
+The prices at Artesanaria are higher, but the quality of the goods is also better and the items are usually more elaborately made.
+The store’s location is a bit nicer, which naturally makes a difference.

 LinkedIn Logo